awsdocs/amazon-kendra-developer-guide/doc_source/user-context-filter.md

 The Amazon FSx group and user IDs are mapped as follows:
 + `_group_ids`—Group IDs exist in Amazon FSx on files where there are set access permissions\.
 They are mapped from the system group names in the directory service of Amazon FSx\.
-+ `_user_id`—User IDs exist Amazon FSx on files where there are set access permissions\.
++ `_user_id`—User IDs exist in Amazon FSx on files where there are set access permissions\.
 They are mapped from the system user names in the directory service of Amazon FSx\.

 You can add up to 200 entries in the `AccessControlList` field\.